 At Warrane Primary School we pride ourselves on being an inclusive, vibrant community of learners from Birth – Grade 6.
 We have developed an educational environment which nurtures the academic, social and emotional potential of all students.

-Our staff work as a Professional learning Community and together they create quality, engaging and developmentally appropriate learning sequences for all students which are underpinned by the Australian Curriculum.
+Our staff work as a Professional learning Community and together they create quality, engaging and developmentally appropriate learning sequences for all students which are based on the Australian Curriculum.
 We encourage and support our students to be independent learners and to develop into creative, co-operative thinkers.
-We employ two literacy coaches and a numeracy intervention teacher who provide support and extension for all students and professional learning and modelling of good practice for staff.
+We employ a literacy coach who provide support and extension for all students and professional learning and modelling of good practice for staff.

 School times are : 8.55 am-2.45 pm